alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 With the basic builder details explained, there's still one problem: the builder helps you write a pipeline, but it doesn't really make existing pipelines more maintainable.
 Yes, it makes them easier to read, but a complex pipeline will remain just as complex.
-So, let's discuss some refactorings we can make to make the aggregation pipeline easier to read, but also to make parts of the pipeline reusable.
-Note that all of these example apply the same way to pipelines written as PHP arrays, but I'll use the aggregation builder in the example.
+So, let's discuss some refactorings we can make to both improve the pipeline's readability and make parts of the pipeline more reusable.
+Note that although the following example uses the aggregation builder, the same suggestions can also be applied to pipelines written as PHP arrays.

 Let's look at the first `$group` stage in the original example: